-Some people insist that you should never cut your own bangs and should leave the job to professionals.
-That’s all well and good for those who have the extra time and money to run to the salon every few weeks.
-But if you’re like most people, you’re watching your budget and trying to squeeze too much into one day as it is.
-Reading a tutorial about how to cut your own bangs might be a better way to spend any precious extra time you have.
-The basics, for all hair types, are pretty easy to follow.
+Some people insist you should never cut your own bangs and should leave the job to professionals.
+That may work for those who have extra time and money to run to the salon every few weeks, but if you’re like most people, you’re watching your budget and trying to squeeze too much into one day as it is.
+The basics for how to cut your own bangs are pretty easy to follow for all hair types.

 1. The first rule of thumb is to cut your bangs when your hair is dry.
 If you cut your bangs when they’re wet, you’re going to experience a follicle version of what Seinfeld’s George Costanza refers to as “shrinkage.”
 In other words, cut your bangs when they’re wet and they're going to be a lot shorter than you expect when they dry.

 2. Next, get all the hair that you don’t want to cut out of your face.
 You’re trying to cut your own bangs, not chop off random strands of hair that happen to fall in your face during the process.
 If your hair is long enough, pull it back into a ponytail.
 If not, use combs or clips to keep unwanted hair out of the “danger zone.”

 3. Work with a sharp pair of scissors, preferably the type designed specifically for haircutting.
 Also make sure you have a very fine-toothed comb.

 4. Slip the comb under your dry bangs and face the teeth outward.
 Then slowly slide the comb in place to where you want your bang length to be.
 Now slide it about one-eighth-inch farther down to allow for the bulk of the comb.